thewooniverse/learning_scripts/python/Learning_Path_1/learning_path.md

 - **Project:**
   - Analyze a dataset of your choice (e.g., from Kaggle or the UCI Machine Learning Repository).
 Clean the data, explore it with different visualizations, and present your findings in a clear, organized way.

+After part 3 + project completed;
+As I learn part 4, I will start developing my own telegram bots to do various things.
+Separate repository for this.

 **Part 4: Advanced Python**

 - **Topics:**
   - Multithreading and multiprocessing
   - Network programming (sockets, HTTP requests)
   - Database interaction with SQLite or PostgreSQL
-  - Web scraping with Beautiful Soup
+  - Web scraping with Beautiful Soup and Selenium
   - Testing and test-driven development

 - **Project:**
   - Develop a multi-threaded web scraper that retrieves and stores information from a website.
 Respect the site's terms of service and the legality of web scraping in your jurisdiction.

 **Part 5: Python for Web Development**